Shippable/docs/sources/deploy/tutorial/deploy-war-nexus-ec2-ansible.md

+page_main_title: Deploying a Java WAR package from Nexus to AWS EC2 using Ansible
 main_section: CD
 sub_section: Deploying app packages to VMs
 page_description: Deploying a Java WAR application from Nexus Repository manager to an AWS EC2 virtual machine using Ansible playbooks